 Sex education was also new in the late 1960s.
 Women were given more education than boys, partly because menstruation was a topic that could not be avoided.
 I remember one day when all the boys were sent outside to play so the girls could watch "a film".
 My mother's health teacher was absent the entire time that sex was taught.
 Twenty years later she taught the girls at my high school, and once again missed the entire week.
 This meant that a substitute was responsible for explaining sex to high school girls.
 Menstruation was never mentioned to boys.
 Men were expected to know nothing whatsoever about the operation of the female reproductive system yet as husbands and lovers we deal with our partner's problems for our entire lives.

 By the mid-1970's, when I was in high school these mores were starting to change.
-By the time I graduated, many of the girls I went to school with were no longer virgins.
-But they had sex only with very serious boyfriends, almost never casually.
+By the time I graduated, many of my schoolmates were no longer virgins.
+But girls had sex only with very serious boyfriends, almost never casually.
 Nobody really wanted to be the boyfriend of a girl who would do "that".
 My first girlfriend in college reserved herself for "true love", which she and I did not enjoy.
 Again this was common, and people started sex much later than is common today.
 The schools began to discuss contraception and venereal disease as a matter of course.
 These matters remain controversial today.
 Many Christian and other religious fundamentalists believe that any mention of sex encourages it.

 A woman today has the right to make her own sexual choices.
 Her choices may include polyamory, or serial monogamy but she may choose as she will with a reasonable expectation that she may do so and still retain a choice of quality suitors.
 In the 1960's boys were supposed to sleep around as much as possible, but settle down immediately once we found the right virgin.
+The sexual double-standard explains why nymphomaniacs were so prized in magazines like Playboy.
 Anal sex, almost unheard of in my youth, has almost joined the mainstream.

-It is also important to remember that people married younger, years ago.
-I have interviewed a numbef or elderly women who told me they married before they were eighteen.
+It is also important to remember that people married younger years ago.
+I have interviewed a number of elderly women who told me they married before they were eighteen.
 Fifteen was not an uncommon age for a girl.
-Boys were older, which isn't unexpected considering their later development and the fact that they were supposed to have a reasonable income before marriage.
-Establishing a career before a family is a wise practice today, and the fact that takes many people into their twenties might be one reason for the change.
+Boys married later, which isn't unexpected considering their later development and the fact that they were supposed to have a reasonable income before marriage.
+Establishing a career before family is a wise practice today.
+The fact that coupling happens for many people well into their twenties (or later) might be one reason for the change.
 It is reasonable to ask people to wait a while before sex, but not a decade.
-Prejuidice against gays remains virulent, though at least they can live openly.
-And many people do not choose to enjoy casual sex.
+Prejuidice against gays remains virulent, though at least they can live openly, and with President Obama's embrace of gay marriage there is hope that taboo may finally die out.
+Today many people do not choose to enjoy casual sex.
 Almost everyone still wishes to settle down into a monogamous marriage.
 The desire to form a family remains extremely strong.

 The world has changed a lot since my boyhood.
 Frankly, I think all these changes are for the better.
 The past is often glorified, its faults pasted over.
 I hope that this writeup will remind younger noders how much things have changed in the past decades.